 Over 177 million barrels of oil and 268 billion cubic feet of gas have been produced from the field.
 (In Chambers County, a pioneer oil producing area, over 475 million barrels of oil have been produced since 1916.)
 At present, there are 408 wells in the Anahuac field, and

 Erected 1967 by State Historical Survey Committee.
 (Marker Number 9079.)

 Location.
+29° 47.322′ N, 94° 35.233′ W. Marker is near Monroe City, Texas, in Chambers County.
+Marker can be reached from State Highway 65 3.2 miles east of State Highway 61, on the right when traveling east.
+Located 100 yards south of TX-65 on an unmarked entry road to the oil field.
 Touch for map.
-Located 100 yards south of TX-65 on an unmarked entry road to the oil field.
 Marker is in this post office area: Anahuac TX 77514, United States of America.
+Touch for directions.